Last summer, days after my birthday, our family received a call in the middle of the night from my dad’s girlfriend, Pat. He’d died in her bed.

 The pain came, as it surely would, and I was told by two therapists that I was experiencing “complicated grief”.
 The so called hardest kind; the kind one feels when a relationship was fraught with contradictions—love, hurt, adoration, disillusionment.
 But guilt never entered the picture–the guilt that would have eaten me alive had I not made the move from estrangement to mild connectedness in those final months.

 I met the loss by myself because grief is tailor-made.
 Mine was utterly unlike my mom’s or my siblings’.
-So ultimately we are alone in grief.
+So we are alone in mourning.

 The grief is a sacred space, hushed like an empty church on a scorching hot Texas summer day.